Is there a Golden Parachute in Sannikov's principal-agent problem?: Degenerate second-best value for a (very) impatient principal

-We now provide the proof of \Cref{thm:valuedeltagammaleq1} by using the problem reduction from the previous section.
-Notice first that whenever $V^{\rm P}=\bar a$, then the result of \Cref{th:firstbest} shows that there cannot exist an optimal contract, and that the first--best and second--best value coincide.
-Our proof is based on an explicit construction of a sequence of contracts following the idea used in the proof of \Cref{th:firstbest}: we want to have a retirement time going to $\infty$, associated with a large lump--sum payment.
-However, because we are now in the second--best case, we need to offer the agent contracts which are incentive--compatible with the level of effort $\bar a$, meaning that these contracts cannot be deterministic.
-This can however be achieved by choosing a large enough and constant control process $Z$ in \Cref{SDE:principal}.
-The price to pay now with such contracts is that the continuation utility of the agent may reach $0$ in finite time with positive probability, thus preventing the principal from offering a large lump--sum payment.
+We now provide the proof of \Cref{thm:existence}.$(i)$ by using the problem reduction from the previous section.
+Notice first that whenever $V^{\rm P}=\bar a$, then the same argument as in the proof of \Cref{th:firstbest}.$(i)$ shows that there cannot exist an optimal contract, and that the first-best and second-best value coincide.
+Our proof is based on an explicit construction of a sequence of contracts following the idea used in the proof of \Cref{th:firstbest}.$(i)$: we want to have a retirement time going to $\infty$, associated with a large lump-sum payment.
+However, because we are now in the second-best case, we need to offer the agent contracts which are incentive-compatible with the level of effort $\bar a$, meaning that these contracts cannot be deterministic.
+This can however be achieved by choosing a large enough constant control process $Z$ in \Cref{SDE:principal}.
+The price to pay now with such contracts is that the continuation utility of the agent may reach $0$ in finite time with positive probability, thus preventing the principal from offering a large lump-sum payment.
 This thus requires to carefully control the probability of early termination of the contract, and we show that by offering the agent a sufficiently large utility, this probability can be made arbitrarily small.